This keto meat pie with a cheesy topping and no crust is big on beef flavor and contains no starchy fillers!

 - Whisk in the Dijon mustard and the tomato paste.
 Set the egg mixture aside.

 - Heat a large stainless steel skillet over medium heat.
 You can add some oil if you want, but I find it unnecessary as the beef releases quite a bit of fat.
 Add the ground beef and cook, stirring often and breaking it up as it cooks, until no longer raw but still slightly pink, about 5 minutes.
 Drain.
 Allow to slightly cool.

 - Mix the cooked and drained ground beef into the egg mixture.
-Mix in 1 cup shredded cheddar.
+Mix in 1 cup of shredded cheddar.

 - Transfer the mixture to the prepared pie plate, packing it in and smoothing the top and sides out.
 Sprinkle the remaining ½ cup cheddar on top.